Champagne Guy de Chassey

 My Tastings

 The Euphrasie is a remarkable cuvée: 10 years on lees, no MLF, manual riddling.
-You can sense the maturity on the nose — mandarin, meringue, candied citrus note — but the palate remains fresh and precise.
+You feel the maturity on the nose, mandarin, meringue, candied citrus notes, but the palate stays fresh and precise.
 The balance between generosity and tension works very well.

 Nicolas d'Olivet 2019 is a mineral statement from Louvois Grand Cru.
 Clear, precise, linden flower, mirabelle, subtle spice.
 On the palate lively acidity, yellow fruits, fine marmalade.
-The blocked MLF and avoidance of wood let the terroir's minerality shine through clearly.
+The blocked MLF and avoidance of wood let the minerality of the terroir shine through clearly.

 Facts